The first ever Big Band consisting almost entirely of musicians with a disability

 An ambitious project initiated by the Douglas Bader Foundation, ‘Bader’s Big Band’ is the first ever Big Band consisting almost entirely of musicians from the UK with a physical disability or diagnosed mental health condition.

 The Band has already performed at several venues, including airshows, festivals and private events and received great feedback.
-There has been nothing like it and we are so proud of what they have achieved in the short time since they started playing together.
+There has been nothing like it and we are so proud of what they have achieved since they started playing together.

 You can follow Bader’s Big Band on Facebook

-There is a wealth of evidence to show that music is beneficial to us, whether listening or playing.
-These benefits can be enjoyed by all, able-bodied and those with disabilities alike.
-Even Deaf people can enjoy music as they feel the vibrations produced when it is played and consume those vibrations through their body.
+There is a wealth of evidence to show that music is beneficial to us, whether we’re listening or playing.
+These benefits can be enjoyed by people with disabilities and non disabled alike.
+Deaf people are able to appreciate music by feeling the vibrations produced and interpreting them through their other senses.

-Playing music with other people and creating harmony in sound is a powerful psychological influence that can give rise to feelings of spiritual and social harmony as well as the sense of achievement.
+Playing music with other people and creating harmony in sound is a powerful psychological influence that can give rise to feelings of spiritual and social togetherness.
 Music itself is capable of engendering emotions, feelings, thoughts and images.
-All in all, it is an incredibly powerful and inclusive branch of the Arts.
+It is an incredibly powerful and inclusive branch of the Arts.

 Sorrow, gladness, yearning, hope, love, belong to all of us, in all times and in all places.
 Music is the only means whereby we feel these emotions in their universality. – H.A.
 Overstreet

-‘Bader’s Big Band’ has been created to enable amputees and those with other disabilities to enjoy making music in a supportive and encouraging environment.
-This unique band will record at a well-known studio and perform at a variety of events.
-The project will continue to receive support from relevant people in and connected to the music industry.
+‘Bader’s Big Band’ has been created to enable amputees and those with other visible and invisible disabilities to enjoy making music in a supportive and encouraging environment.
+This unique band has now recorded their first album at a well-known studio and performed at a variety of events.
+They already have several bookings for this year.
+The project receives support from relevant people in and connected to the music industry.

 Mark Bassey, Jazz Trombonist, Composer, Arranger, Educator and Band Leader.